Economy of Canada: Multifactor productivity

-According to the OECD's annual economic survey of Canada in June 2012, Canada has experienced weak growth of multi-factor productivity (MFP) and has been declining further since 2002.
+According to OECD's annual economic survey of Canada in June 2012, Canada has experienced weak growth of multi-factor productivity (MFP) and has been declining further since 2002.
 One of the ways MFP growth is raised is by boosting innovation and Canada's innovation indicators such as business R&D and patenting rates were poor.
 Raising MFP growth is "needed to sustain rising living standards, especially as the population ages".

-Since 2010 productivity growth has picked up, almost entirely driven by above average multifactor productivity growth.
+Since 2010, productivity growth has picked up, almost entirely driven by above average multifactor productivity growth.
 However, productivity on the whole still lags behind the upper half of OECD countries such as the United States.
 Canada's productivity is now around the median OECD productivity, close to that of Australia.
 More can be done to increase productivity, such as increasing the productivity of capital through improving the capital stock to output ratio and capital quality.
 This could be achieved through the liberalization of internal trade barriers, as suggested in the OECD's latest Canadian economic survey.